Northwest Alliances

 Dr. Megan Bestwick is currently an Associate Professor of Chemistry at Linfield College.
 She earned her BS chemistry degree from Southern Oregon University (2001), her MS in chemistry from the University of Washington (2002), and her PhD in Biochemistry from the University of Utah (2009).
 After completing her PhD, Dr. Bestwick was a postdoctoral fellow in the pathology department at the Yale School of Medicine and funded through an NIH Ruth Kirschstein NRSA Fellowship.
 In 2013 Dr. Bestwick joined the faculty of Linfield College in the Chemistry Department and later also became the program coordinator for the interdisciplinary Biochemistry and Molecular Biology degree.
 She actively teaches courses at both the introductory and advance level including Biochemistry and Instrumental Methods of Analysis.
 Dr. Bestwick has an active research program, and has held several NSF and private foundation grants to support her work in the field of mitochondrial biology focusing on various biochemical processes that take place within the organelle.
 Dr. Bestwick’s research program is centered on undergraduate student participation and learning.

-A photo of Dr. Jenny Cappuccio
+Dr. Jenny Cappuccio headshot

 Dr. Jenny Cappuccio